d2s/Documentation/Docs/HowtoUseRsyncOSX.md

 RsyncOSX uses profiles.
 If not used all configurations are saved in the default profile.
 Which profile in use is labeled on left top of table.In the profiles menu there are two options:

-- new profile (name of new profile must be set in "New profile name:")
+- new profile (name of new profile must be set in `New profile name`)
 - delete profile

-Selecting the "Default" button selects the default profile.
+Selecting the `Default` button selects the default profile.
 Double click on a profile name to select the profile.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;"><tbody>
 <tr><td style="text-align: center;"><a href="https://1.bp.blogspot.com/-ZI3Wb7tQd5o/WBQnQ-ibGHI/AAAAAAAAL7A/XG1Du4gcLi8Pi3dlZNzzSCJOEFoMiZ_KQCLcB/s1600/Screen%2BShot%2B2016-10-29%2Bat%2B06.35.46.png" imageanchor="1" style="margin-left: auto; margin-right: auto;"><img border="0" height="336" src="https://1.bp.blogspot.com/-ZI3Wb7tQd5o/WBQnQ-ibGHI/AAAAAAAAL7A/XG1Du4gcLi8Pi3dlZNzzSCJOEFoMiZ_KQCLcB/s640/Screen%2BShot%2B2016-10-29%2Bat%2B06.35.46.png" width="640" /></a></td></tr>